xinwenfu/GenCyber/SoftwareSecurity/README.md

 nc -l -v -p 4444
 ```

-3. Change the following lines in reverse-shell.py
+3. Change the following lines in reverse-shell.py on Kali VM
 - Change the victim IP to your Windows VM's IP
 ```
 HOST = '10.0.2.7'   # vitcim IP